gsinghjay/mvp_qr_gen/STORY.md

 ### Configuration Management

 The core configuration system (`app/core/config.py`) provides environment-specific settings that control the behavior of all other components.
-It loads variables from environment or .env files and makes them available throughout the application, including authentication settings like Azure AD credentials and JWT token configuration.
+It loads variables from environment or .env files and makes them available throughout the application, including authentication settings for both Azure AD and Keycloak during our migration phase.

 ### Middleware Stack